klc-burak/klc-burak/README.md

 ###

-<p align="left">You can explore my repositories below, which include academic research studies and ongoing backend development projects focusing on Java, Spring Boot, and Cloud-based solutions.</p>
+<p align="left">You can explore my repositories below, which include academic research projects and ongoing backend development projects and studies focusing on Java, Spring Boot, and Cloud-based solutions.</p>

 ###